MatPaluch/goit-react-hw-02-feedback/README.md

-# Here was learning life cycle of class components
+# Here was learning events on class components

 ## This PROJECT is using React + Vite